 Leon Silverman started in the real estate industry in 1965, first by founding a brokerage, then as owner and developer of commercial properties, as Chairman of Silverman Realty Group.
 Leon has been active in philanthropy and community service throughout his life, as a board member of the UJA-Westchester Business & Professional Board, the Hebrew Hospital Home of Westchester and the White Plains Business Improvement District.
 He’s an active supporter of the UJA Kaufman Campgrounds.
 Since becoming a Florida resident, Leon has joined the Children’s Foundation of PBC Board.

-Retired since 2012, Stu Steckler was a managing director of D. E. Shaw & Co., L.P. and oversaw the D. E. Shaw group’s finance and operations activities as the firm’s Chief Administrative Officer, operating from the firm’s New York headquarters.
-He joined the firm in 1989 and was a member of the executive committee of D. E. Shaw & Co., L.P. and D. E. Shaw & Co., L.L.C., in which capacity he jointly supervised the D. E. Shaw group’s worldwide asset management businesses.
-Mr. Steckler was also a member of the executive committee of D. E. Shaw Investment Management, L.L.C., which operates the D. E. Shaw group’s benchmark-relative institutional asset management business.
+Retired since 2012, Stu Steckler was a managing director of D. E. Shaw & Co., L.P.
+He oversaw the D. E. Shaw group’s finance and operations activities and was a member of D. E. Shaw’s executive committee in which capacity he jointly supervised the D. E. Shaw group’s worldwide asset management businesses.
 After graduating summa cum laude from Queens College in 1979, he joined the accounting firm of Oppenheim, Appel, Dixon & Co., then regarded by many as Wall Street’s most formidable repository of expertise in broker dealer and investment partnership accounting, where he became one of the youngest professionals ever to be promoted to partnership.
-Mr. Steckler has been a member of the Securities Industry and Financial Markets Association’s Capital Committee, and in the past has developed and taught courses on stock brokerage accounting, auditing, and regulatory topics for the Financial Industry Regulatory Authority, Inc. and other industry organizations.
-He also served as president of the board of trustees of the Saddle River Day School between 2010 and 2013.
-Along with his wife, Mr. Steckler established a charitable foundation in 2009 that has supported dozens of charities, including Boca West Children’s Foundation, and is looking forward to focusing more of his personal time going forward as a member of the Boca West Children’s Foundation Board.
+In addition to serving as president of the board of trustees of the Saddle River Day School between 2010 and 2013, Stu, along with his wife, established a charitable foundation in 2009 that has supported dozens of charities, including Boca West Children’s Foundation, and is looking forward to focusing more of his personal time going forward as a member of the Boca West Children’s Foundation Board.